rust-lang/rust/doc/tutorial-tasks.md

 # Introduction

-The Rust language is designed from the ground up to support pervasive and safe concurrency through lightweight, memory-isolated tasks and message passing.
+The designers of Rust designed the language from the ground up to support pervasive and safe concurrency through lightweight, memory-isolated tasks and message passing.

-Rust tasks are not the same as traditional threads - they are what are often referred to as _green threads_, cooperatively scheduled by the Rust runtime onto a small number of operating system threads.
-Being significantly cheaper to create than traditional threads, Rust can create hundreds of thousands of concurrent tasks on a typical 32-bit system.
+Rust tasks are not the same as traditional threads: rather, they are more like _green threads_.
+The Rust runtime system schedules tasks cooperatively onto a small number of operating system threads.
+Because tasks are significantly cheaper to create than traditional threads, Rust can create hundreds of thousands of concurrent tasks on a typical 32-bit system.

 Tasks provide failure isolation and recovery.
-When an exception occurs in rust code (either by calling `fail` explicitly or by otherwise performing an invalid operation) the entire task is destroyed - there is no way to `catch` an exception as in other languages.
-Instead tasks may monitor each other to detect when failure has occurred.
+When an exception occurs in Rust code (as a result of an explicit call to `fail`, an assertion failure, or another invalid operation), the runtime system destroys the entire task.
+Unlike in languages such as Java and C++, there is no way to `catch` an exception.
+Instead, tasks may monitor each other for failure.

 Rust tasks have dynamically sized stacks.
-When a task is first created it starts off with a small amount of stack (currently in the low thousands of bytes, depending on platform) and more stack is acquired as needed.
-A Rust task will never run off the end of the stack as is possible in many other languages, but they do have a stack budget, and if a Rust task exceeds its stack budget then it will fail safely.
+A task begins its life with a small amount of stack space (currently in the low thousands of bytes, depending on platform), and acquires more stack as needed.
+Unlike in languages such as C, a Rust task cannot run off the end of the stack.
+However, tasks do have a stack budget.
+If a Rust task exceeds its stack budget, then it will fail safely: with a checked exception.

-Tasks make use of Rust's type system to provide strong memory safety guarantees, disallowing shared mutable state.
-Communication between tasks is facilitated by the transfer of _owned_ data through the global _exchange heap_.
+Tasks use Rust's type system to provide strong memory safety guarantees.
+In particular, the type system guarantees that tasks cannot share mutable state with each other.
+Tasks communicate with each other by transferring _owned_ data through the global _exchange heap_.

-This tutorial will explain the basics of tasks and communication in Rust, explore some typical patterns in concurrent Rust code, and finally discuss some of the more exotic synchronization types in the standard library.
+This tutorial explains the basics of tasks and communication in Rust, explores some typical patterns in concurrent Rust code, and finally discusses some of the more unusual synchronization types in the standard library.

 > ***Warning:*** This tutorial is incomplete